aaronbloomfield/ccc/hws/ethprivate/index.md

 - `admin.peers.length` will tell you how many peers you are connected to -- it should be 1.
 One of the options in the geth-config.toml file prevents it from connecting to additional peers, as additional peers are not needed in the course setup.
 If you enter this right after you start up geth, it may return 0, as it is still connecting to the peer(s).
   - **Important:** if this ever evaluates to 0, then you are not connected to the course blockchain, and your node is not syncing.
 - `admin.peers` will print information on each of those peers.
 Once established, it should list exactly one peer -- the course server, whose 'enode' specification is the same as what is in the geth-config.toml file that you downloaded above.
 - `eth.blockNumber` will return the highest block number in the blockchain that is on your computer.
-If it is returning zero, then it is not sync'ed (or is not trying to sync).
+If it is returning zero, then it is not synced (or is not trying to sync).
 - `eth.syncing` will either return 'false' if it is not syncing, or a JSON dictionary if it is.
   - If `eth.blockNumber` is 0 and `eth.syncing` is false, then it is not syncing, perhaps due to a networking connection issue.
 This will always be the case right after geth starts and before it has had a chance to connect to the peer(s).
   - If `eth.syncing` is false and `eth.blockNumber` is non-zero, then -- most likely -- it has completed syncing (it could also be that geth just started, and it hasn't had a chance to start syncing yet).
   - If `eth.syncing` returns a JSON dictionary, then it is in the process of syncing.
-    - The `currentBlock` value, aka `eth.syncing.currentBlock` is the highest block it has sync'ed so far; this is also the value that `eth.blockNumber` returns
+    - The `currentBlock` value, aka `eth.syncing.currentBlock` is the highest block it has synced so far; this is also the value that `eth.blockNumber` returns
     - The `highestBlock` value, aka `eth.syncing.highestBlock`, is what it is working on syncing up to
     - Once `currentBlock` reaches `highestBlock`, then the syncing will be complete, and `eth.syncing` will return `false`, as it is no longer syncing.
   - You can use this command to print out the syncing status: `console.log ("at " + eth.blockNumber + " of " + eth.syncing.highestBlock + " blocks; " + (eth.syncing.highestBlock-eth.blockNumber) + " blocks left to sync")`

-Once it is sync'ed, here are some commands for you to try out:
+Once it is synced, here are some commands for you to try out:

 - `personal.newAccount()` will generate an Ethereum account for you.
   - If you were to do this on the Ethereum Mainnet, you would most definitely have to enter a password.
 You probably don't need to have one for this key, since the ether on this blockchain has no monetary value.
 It will give you an account address back, such as 0x0123456789abcdef0123456789abcdef01234567.
 Let's only create one account for now; you can always create more later if you want.